Logo close icon

 Sign up now to receive more information about studying at Middlesex University London.

-You must achieve a maximum of 180 credits to complete this course.
+You need to achieve a maximum of 180 credits to complete this course.
 Those who have been successful in making a Recognised Prior Learning (RPL) claim can carry forward up to 60 credits at Level 7.

-You must successfully complete two core (compulsory) modules and two optional modules in Year 1.
-In Year 2, students must successfully complete a literature-based dissertation or a work-based project, in addition to a research methods module.
+You must successfully complete four core (compulsory) modules and three optional modules.
 All of the modules are delivered by distance learning.
 The exact optional modules available will depend on cohort numbers and it may not be possible to run all the modules every year.
-In making decisions about options you need to consider your current role, career aspirations and personal circumstances.
-You will have an opportunity to discuss through the optional module choices and dissertation pathway with the Programme Leader before you make your final choices.
+In making decisions about options you need to consider your current role, career aspirations and personal circumstances, and view more information about possible pathways.
+You will have an opportunity to discuss the optional module choices with the Programme Leader before you make your final choices.

-• MSc Mental Health and Substance Use (Dual Diagnosis): 180 credits at level 7
+• MSc Mental Health and Substance Use (Dual Diagnosis): 180 credits at postgraduate level.

 Exit awards:

-• PGDip Mental Health and Substance Use (Dual Diagnosis): 120 credits at level 7
+• PGDip Mental Health and Substance Use (Dual Diagnosis): 120 credits at postgraduate level

-• PGCert Mental Health and Substance Use (Dual Diagnosis): 60 credits at level 7
+• PGCert Mental Health and Substance Use (Dual Diagnosis): 60 credits at postgraduate level.

 • Core modules